A Recipe For Success: The importance of teaching the elements and principles of art.

-Give the students the knowledge and understanding about these ingredients through direct instruction of their use and through appreciation of their use in the student’s artworks and the artworks of others.
+Give the students the knowledge and understanding about these ingredients through direct instruction of their use and through the appreciation of their own artworks and the artworks of others.

 Give students the skills to put this knowledge of ingredients into practice, through the exploration of different subject matter, art forms and mediums in both directed and self-directed activities.

 The Recipe: Principles of Art (Composition – How we put the ingredients together)

 It is essential to provide students with an understanding of the purpose of the lesson.
 Yes creating art is supposed to be fun and enjoyable, but don’t waste the opportunity of learning by just creating a pretty picture with no understanding.
 What will they learn from creating the artwork?
 What will be the skills they focus on and what knowledge especially about the elements and principles will they gain?
 I always write the learning intention of each artwork on the board as part of my lessons.

 ‘How will they know they have succeeded?

 One of the difficulties of teaching visual arts is overcoming the subjective nature of what is created.
 We’ve all had a student frustratingly come up after five minutes to inform us that their artwork is ‘done’ with little effort or thought demonstrated in their work.
 To the teacher, the artwork may seem incomplete.
 But have we actually provided the class with a clear understanding of what they need to do for the task to be considered complete whilst still allowing them the creative freedom to complete it in their own way?

 The way to achieve this is to provide students with a ‘Success Criteria.’
 What do they need to demonstrate in their artwork for it to be complete?
 For each lesson I clearly display a success criteria.
 This criteria is based on the purpose of the lesson and is usually broken down into three basic headings.